-About a week ago we brought you a preview of the new addition to the Sony Walkman line up: the S-series, and now having put it through some rigorous use we’ve managed to come up with a full review looking at whether or not this MP3 player can punch its weight.
+About a week ago we brought you a preview of the new addition to the Sony Walkman line up, the S-series, and now have put it through some rigorous use we’ve managed to come up with a full review looking at whether or not this MP3 player can punch its weight.

 To make this review of the Sony Walkman S Series easier to read and compare it’ll be split up into 7 main sections: Screen, UI, Headphones, Syncing, Speakers, Features and Battery as well as a couple of others looking at more general aspects.

-Perhaps most tell tale sign that Sony were proud of the screen was the fact that it came with a ‘UEFA cup highlights’ video on it, and from past experiences I’ve found that being able to watch sports (including football) on a small screen is a good benchmark.
-And in this case it was great — the brightness was perfectly adequate and the quality was brilliant, and being able to watch videos (and view pictures) horizontally on the well proportioned screen just brought this out more.
+Perhaps most telltale sign that Sony was proud of the screen was the fact that it came with a ‘UEFA cup highlights’ video on it, and from past experiences, I’ve found that being able to watch sports (including football) on a small screen is a good benchmark.
+And in this case, it was great — the brightness was perfectly adequate and the quality was brilliant, and being able to watch videos (and view pictures) horizontally on the well-proportioned screen just brought this out more.

 I left it for about an hour, and when I returned as well as finding it had got all of my music (which I was obviously pretty happy with) I found it had also looked for every picture and video on my PC and taken that too, including things I didn’t even know I had (like the opening sequence of ‘BBC Parliament’ from iPlayer) which meant I had to spend another 20 minutes deleting everything that I didn’t want to take with me everywhere.